mpicker0/ac2017/README.md

   output sequence (after 56 items, and it starts right away) and adjusting it to detect the loop and omit most of the runs made it much faster.
 * December 17:  `mix run scripts/dec17.exs`
+* December 18:  `mix run scripts/dec18.exs`
+* December 19:  `mix run scripts/dec19.exs`.
+Since keeping count was such an easy modification, I changed my `walk_path` function to return a keyword list with both the path and the count.

 ## Poking around
 To start an interactive `iex` session and try out the code live, run: